yaofeng-wang/Functional_Programming_in_Scala_Specialization/01_Functional_Programming_Principles_in_Scala/Week4/notes.md

 ```
 is not itself a function value.

-But if `f` used in a place where a Function type is expected, it is converted automaically to the function value
+But if `f` used in a place where a Function type is expected, it is converted automatically to the function value

 ```
 (x: Int) => f(x)